-For this edition of Legendary Photos, sports photographer Peter Read Miller shares the stories behind nine of his classic images.
+For this edition of Legendary Photos, sports photographer Peter Read Miller shares the stories behind seven of his classic images.

 (Editor’s note: You can see previous installments of Legendary Photos on Sam Abell here, Gregory Heisler here, Ryszard Horowitz here, on Art Wolfe here, on Walter Iooss Jr. here, and on David Hume Kennerly here.)

 I shot this image of Allyson Felix when she was a freshman at the University of Southern California.
 Since then, Allyson has medaled in five Olympics and competed in numerous World and National Championships winning 13 medals and surpassing Usain Bolt for the highest total number of gold medals in the World Championships.